-(2) Cash outflows for employee payroll tax items related to the net share settlement of equity awards were \$91.1 million and \$273.8 million for the three and nine months ended October 31, 2023, respectively, and \$51.7 million and \$135.8 million for the three and nine months ended October 31, 2022, respectively.
-These amounts are included in cash flow for financing activities and, as a result, do not have an effect on the calculation of non-GAAP free cash flow.
+(2) Cash outflows for employee payroll tax items related to the net share settlement of equity awards, which were \$91.1 million \$174.6 million and \$273.8 million \$84.4 million for the three and nine months ended October 31, 2023 April 30, 2024 and 2023, respectively, and \$51.7 million and \$135.8 million for the three and nine months ended October 31, 2022, respectively.
+These amounts are included in cash flow from financing activities and, as a result, do not have an effect on the calculation of non-GAAP free cash flow.
 See the section titled "Free Cash Flow" for a reconciliation of non-GAAP free cash flow to the most directly comparable financial measure calculated in accordance with GAAP.

-(3) Historical numbers for (i) customers with trailing 12-month product revenue greater than \$1 million, (ii) net revenue retention rate, and (iii) Forbes Global 2000 customers reflect any adjustments for acquisitions, consolidations, spin-offs, and other market activity.
+(3) Historical numbers for (i) net revenue retention rate, (ii) customers with trailing 12-month product revenue greater than \$1 million, (iii) Forbes Global 2000 customers reflect any adjustments for acquisitions, consolidations, spin-offs, and other market activity.
 In addition, our Forbes Global 2000 customer count reflects adjustments for annual updates to the Forbes Global 2000 list by Forbes.

-(4) As of October 31, 2023, our remaining performance obligations were approximately \$3.7 billion, of which we expect approximately 57% to be recognized as revenue in the twelve months ending October 31, 2024 based on historical customer consumption patterns.
-The weighted-average remaining life of our capacity contracts was 1.8 years as of October 31, 2023.
+(4) As of October 31, 2023 April 30, 2024, our remaining performance obligations were approximately \$3.7 billion \$5.0 billion, of which we expect approximately 57% 51% to be recognized as revenue in the twelve months ending October 31, 2024 April 30, 2025 based on historical customer consumption patterns.
+The weighted-average remaining life of our capacity contracts was 1.8 2.1 years as of October 31, 2023 April 30, 2024.
 However, the amount and timing of revenue recognition are generally dependent upon customers' future consumption, which is inherently variable at our customers' discretion and can extend beyond the original contract term in cases where customers are permitted to roll over unused capacity to future periods, generally upon the purchase of additional capacity at renewal.
 In addition, our historical customer consumption patterns are not necessarily indicative of future results.